MaastrichtU-IDS/translator-openpredict/CONTRIBUTING.md

 > The parameters provided in `openapi.yml` and the arguments of the function in `openpredict_api.py` need to match!

-## Run tests ✔️
+## Run tests 🧪

 [![Run tests](https://github.com/MaastrichtU-IDS/translator-openpredict/workflows/Run%20tests/badge.svg)](https://github.com/MaastrichtU-IDS/translator-openpredict/actions?query=workflow%3A%22Run+tests%22)

-Tests are automatically run by a [GitHub Action](https://github.com/MaastrichtU-IDS/translator-openpredict/actions?query=workflow%3A%22Run+tests%22) at each push to the `master` branch.
-They are also run in the GitHub Action to publish a package.
+Tests are automatically run by a [GitHub Action workflow](https://github.com/MaastrichtU-IDS/translator-openpredict/actions?query=workflow%3A%22Run+tests%22) at each push to the `master` branch ✔️

 Run the **OpenPredict API** tests locally: